tartley/tartley.github.io/README.md

 * images
 * delete all the thumbnail images before committing?

+* syntax highlighting

 * Can we preserve old post urls?
     Post prefix data includes wordpress id

-* syntax highlighting
+* links between posts should be relative
+* search for remaining references to 'tartley.com/...'
+* search for remaining references to 'wp-content'
+* search for remaining references to 'uploads'

 * html entities in post titles
     * on index
-    * in posts
+    * in posts?

-* post categories in post
+* show post categories in post

-* post categories in home
+* show post categories in home

 * about